maikelbos0/VDT.Core.DependencyInjection/src/VDT.Core.DependencyInjection/README.md

 ## Convention-based service registration

 The class `DefaultServiceRegistrationProviders` contains three ways to register services based on common conventions.
 Each method creates a
-`ServiceRegistrationProvider` that can be added to the `ServiceRegistrationOptions` to find services to register, and each method takes as an optional parameter the `ServiceLifetime` of the services found by this provider.
+`ServiceRegistrationProvider` that can be added to the `ServiceRegistrationOptions` to find services to register, and each method takes the `ServiceLifetime` of the services found by this provider as an optional parameter.

 - `CreateSingleInterfaceProvider` returns the single interface if an implementation type implements exactly one interface
 - `CreateInterfaceByNameProvider` returns interface types found on on implementation types that follow the .NET naming guideline of naming class-interface pairs: